Tommylee Lewis: Carolina Panthers

 On August 16, 2020, Lewis signed with the Carolina Panthers.
 He was waived/injured on September 2, and subsequently reverted to the team's injured reserve list the next day.
-He was waived with an injury settlement on September 4.
+Lewis was waived with an injury settlement on September 4.

 New Orleans Saints (third stint)

 On October 8, 2020, Lewis was signed to the Saints' practice squad.
 He was promoted to the active roster on October 31.
 He was waived on November 2 and re-signed to the practice squad two days later.
-He was elevated to the active roster on December 5 and 12 for the team's weeks 13 and 14 games against the Atlanta Falcons and Philadelphia Eagles, and reverted to the practice squad after each game.
+Lewis was elevated to the active roster on December 5 and 12 for the team's weeks 13 and 14 games against the Atlanta Falcons and Philadelphia Eagles, and was reverted to the practice squad after each game.
 He was signed to the active roster on December 19, and waived on December 24.
 On December 30, Lewis re-signed with the Saints' practice squad.
-He was elevated again on January 2, 2021, for the week 17 game against the Carolina Panthers, and reverted to the practice squad again following the game.
+Three days later, he was elevated again for the Week 17 game against the Carolina Panthers, but was reverted to the practice squad again following the game.
 His practice squad contract with the team expired after the season on January 25.
 (Note: The Saints erroneously announced Lewis' release from the practice squad on January 16, 2021.
 The NFL's transactions wire on that day listed Austin Carr as the wide receiver released from the team instead.
 Lewis' practice squad contract instead expired on January 25.)

 On July 30, 2021, Lewis signed a one-year deal with the Saints.
 He was waived on August 21.